 Attorneys can refuse to testify on matters shared by their party or client, even if they have been released from their secrecy obligations by their party or client.
-Other witnesses to which statutory (esp. professional) secrecy obligations apply (e.g. physicians) may also refuse testimony.
+Other witnesses to which statutory (especially professional) secrecy obligations apply (e.g. physicians) may also refuse testimony.

-Certain persons (e.g. if incapacitated) or persons in certain professions (priests, public officers, mediators) must not be asked to testify if their testimony would imply the disclosure of secrets.
+Certain persons (e.g. if incapacitated) or persons in certain professions (priests, public officers, mediators) must not be asked to testify.